-‘Europe in a Changing World’ is a new research project that reverses the gaze of Europe's Stories.
-In the first phase of the project, documented on this website, we looked at how Europeans see Europe from inside, and what they want the EU to do and to be.
+‘Europe in a Changing World’ is a new research project that reverses the gaze of Europe's Stories, the project's first phase, which ran until 2021.
+In the first phase of the project, documented on this section of our website, we looked at how Europeans see Europe from inside, and what they want the EU to do and to be.
 Now we are looking at how others see Europe.
 Since it is impossible to research all the world's attitude simultaneously, we are focusing on the mutual perceptions and relations of five major countries – China, India, Turkey, Russia, and the United States (CITRUS) - with Europe.
 How do these countries view and understand Europe and the EU and why?
 What are their current relations with Europe, including points of convergence and divergence, and how might future relations develop?
 In what ways can mutual understanding be enhanced?

 The conference featured two public panels.
 Please follow the links to see recordings:

 Our second conference, Europe in a Changing World, the thirteenth annual Dahrendorf Lecture and Colloquium, took place at St Antony's College, University of Oxford on 28-30 April 2022.